NSF Centers for Innovation and Community Engagement in Solid Earth Geohazards

 Internal Application Requirements (all in PDF format)

-• For Track 2: Project Description (3 pages maximum): Describe proposed Center activities, in sufficient detail for reviewers to be able to evaluate the feasibility of the proposed work and its potential for transformative impact.
-The scope of the Center should be broken into high-level Major Activities (MA), which will provide the framework for aligning the proposed scope with realistic budgets and timelines for achieving Center goals.
+• Project Description (3 pages maximum): 1) Describe proposed Center activities, in sufficient detail for reviewers to be able to evaluate the feasibility of the proposed work and its potential for transformative impact.
+The scope of the Center should be broken into high-level Major Activities, which will provide the framework for aligning the proposed scope with realistic budgets and timelines for achieving Center goals.
 For each proposed MA that involves a research thrust, provide a concise description of the long-term research goals and intellectual focus, and describe the planned research activities in sufficient detail to enable assessment of their scientific merit and significance.
-List the PI, any co-PIs, and each participating senior personnel (faculty level or equivalent) by full name, and institutional and departmental affiliation.
+2) Describe the shared facilities and infrastructure, including cyberinfrastructure, to be established.
+3) Describe any proposed partnerships, interactions, and collaborations with other institutions and sectors, including other federal agencies, national laboratories and industry.
+4) Describe the plans for administration of the Center including personnel roles.

 • PI Curriculum Vitae